 If you are managing your own properties or someone else’s properties your liability increases greatly.
 I have seen a property manager get sued after a tenant was hurt while being evicted.
 The tenant fell in a window well and claimed the landlord broke the tenants TV and left the broken glass in the window well.
 The tenant claimed to have been permanently injured by the TV and sued the landlord.

 Long story short, the case went to court and a jury had to decide the outcome.
 After two years and over $40,000 in legal fees the court ruled in favor of the landlord.
 This landlord learned a valuable lesson, make sure you have proper insurance!
+Unless you want to pay it out to Christopher Ligori & Associates or someone else with associates on a billboard.
 If the landlord would have had liability insurance to cover issues like this, the insurance would have paid the legal fees.
 If you are a property manager make sure you talk to your insurance agent about liability insurance.
 In many states you must be a licensed real estate agent to be a property manager.
 All Real Estate agents must have E and O insurance, but E and O may not cover issues like this one.

 If you are managing your own properties, there are many state and local ordinances you need to know.
 Please take the time to research exactly what forms and documents you need.
 In my state we have to have the tenants sign a lead based paint form and give them a lead based paint flyer on every house built prior to 1978.
 The state can fine you $10,000 per occurrence so make sure you pay attention to all laws in your area.